 Much of the conflict around hunting appears to stem from a difference in ideologies surrounding animal welfare.
 Those that oppose it seem to base their arguments around ethics, when a more critical analysis would reveal that the real issues are about humans and the wider environment.
 Even though less than 1/5 participants in the survey were in favor of a hunting ban, none of them cited animal welfare as a reason for doing so.
 This suggests that individuals pushing for a ban in foreign countries lack an in depth understanding of the subject, with their personal opinions preventing them from taking a more holistic view.

 It is unfortunate that the local perspective is often lost in the discussion surrounding trophy hunting, as their thoughts are equally if not more important than those that seek to ban it.
 For those that understand the advantages of hunting, more could be done to inform and educate others on matters relating to local conservancies.
-It is imperative that similar studies should be repeated and conducted on a wider scale, as academic articles are key in definitively outlining and convincing others of the advantages of trophy hunting.
+It is imperative that similar studies should be repeated and conducted on a wider scale, as academic articles are key in definitively outlining and convincing others of the advantages of conservation hunting.

 Angula et al. (2018).
 Local perceptions of trophy hunting on communal lands in Namibia.
 Biological Conservation, 218, p26-31.